Monday, August 8, 2022

 4) I don't want to pick on Pelosi since the shitiness is inherent to centrism at every level.
 In Rhode Island, the state Democratic party is is trying to stop a progressive black woman in the primary for statehouse by backing a racist Tucker Carlson fan who once wore blackface.
 It isn't even to protect an incumbent because the incumbent is retiring so it's an open seat.
 It's just to stop the progressive.
 That's how low they go.

 5) Yes, most.
-At this typing, three separate polls show an decisive majority of Democrats absolutely don’t want Joe Biden to run for reelection.
-The first Harvard CAPS–Harris Poll survey found 71% of Democrats were against his running again.
-The second New York Times/Siena College poll found 64% want someone else.
+At this typing, three separate polls show an decisive majority of Democrats (and voters as a whole) absolutely don’t want Joe Biden to run for reelection.
+The first Harvard CAPS–Harris Poll survey found 71% of voters were against his running again.
+Yes, there are indeed Republicans in the mix, but the second New York Times/Siena College poll found 64% of Democrats want someone else.
 The third CNN poll's results were the worst for Biden.
-It showed 75% saying he should not run
+It showed 75% of Democrats saying he should not run

 UPDATE: Those polls were from July of 2022.
 An Associated Press-NORC Center for Public Affairs Research poll released yesterday (02/06/23), reports that only 37% of Dems want Biden to run again.
 The article states this is down from 52% in the weeks before last year’s midterm elections."
 Apparently, he enjoyed a brief spike then.
 This piece links to other similarly dismal polls as well.
 In addition to those I mentioned, it includes ones from NBC, ABC / Washington Post, and Economist / YouGov.